 Snake Bite Kits?
 Scam, and Dangerous – Info Here >

-IF YOU HAVE BEEN BITTEN OR STUNG BY A VENOMOUS ANIMAL – READ BELOW NOW.
+IF YOU HAVE BEEN BITTEN OR STUNG BY A VENOMOUS ANIMAL – READ THE BOTTOM OF THE PAGE NOW.

 Venomous Thailand Animals and Cautions, Treatment Recommendations

 Ants and termites can look very similar so I’ll put them in the same group here.
 One time I stepped off a boardwalk to get a closer photo of a lizard, and my foot was swarmed by what I thought were ants.
 They were black termites.
 Their bite hurt a LOT, and even drew blood.
 So if you’re wondering, yes, termites bite!

 There are so many species of ants in Thailand that there should be a website dedicated to them.
 I did write an article about Thailand ants here once It’s HERE.
 Almost all the ants bite.
 Some are capable of creating very large welts – and it’s odd, but these are some very tiny ants.
 The kind you find on your towels as you’re drying off sometimes.
 I have had some really horrible experiences with these, and welts on places that have physically deformed me for days.
 Yes, there.

 There aren’t any ant species which can kill you in Thailand, but like with ANY venomous animal, you may be allergic to the venom.
 An allergic reaction can build slowly, until you’re at the point of going unconscious because you cannot breathe.
 A strong allergic reaction produces ANAPHYLAXIS – and sometimes ANAPHYLACTIC SHOCK.
 This is no joke.
 If you feel any of the symptoms listed at the bottom of this page – get someone to take you to the hospital IMMEDIATELY.
 Don’t delay.
 Breathing may get very difficult – it’s progressive, not all at once, so you have time if you act fast.